10 Cloud Adoption Stats IT Decision Makers Need to Know for 2020

 41% of businesses are able to directly attribute business growth to their use of cloud services.

-Adopting simple cloud services, like solutions which aid communication and help eliminate silos, can provide a huge boost employee productivity and ultimately your bottom line.
+Adopting managed cloud hosting, or even simple services, which aid communication and help eliminate silos, can provide a huge boost employee productivity and ultimately your bottom line.

 6. 18% of Files Uploaded to Cloud-Based File-Sharing Contain Sensitive Data